adrihans/Decoding_NER_Biases/docs/index.md

 |:--:|
 |*Average results of the results over time*|

-We can see that it's fluctuating arround the same value from 1940 to today.
+We can see that it's fluctuating around the same value from 1940 to today.
 Therefore, using different models for a NER task could be a good option in order to avoid age-based discrimination in the process of first names recognition through NER models.

 And finally, we can also check for which years the algorithms were given the best results on average: